lrwyatt/Research-Project-Workshops-2017/docs/materials/RPW03.md

 # Research Data Management (RDM) Best Practices

 Instruction will cover experimental design and RDM best practices (e.g., formatting spreadsheets, file directories, data dictionaries, naming files, version control).
 At the end of the workshop, participants will have started a draft data dictionary for their own projects.

+INSTRUCTOR(S): Letisha Wyatt

 ## Slides
 Associated slides can be found [here](RPW03_data management best practices.pptx).